igniting citywide change.

 Are you a business, community group, local government or other organization that has…

-Transformative initiatives change the form and function of urban economies, environment, and communities.
+Transformative projects change the form and function of urban economies, environments and communities.
 They open our eyes to new possibilities by overcoming bottlenecks, leveraging investments, or offering new and scalable approaches to solving well-known problems.
 They impress hope and excitement.
-And their impact extends beyond the initial site or intervention, catalyzing positive change throughout a city.
+And their impact extends beyond the initial site or intervention, catalyzing positive change throughout a neighborhood or city.

 The distinguished Jury, chaired by Stephen M. Ross, will draw on their diverse experiences and expertise to select the first recipient of the WRI Ross Prize for Cities.

 Based on knowledge of existing urban initiatives, the Advisory Council recommends transformative urban projects worthy of the WRI Ross Prize for Cities.